Alfred Morton Githens: Career

 Upon his return to the United States, Githens worked at McKim, Mead and White.
 Later, he worked with Charles C. Haight, eventually becoming a partner.
 After Haight died, he worked with William A. Boring and Edward L. Tilton.
-After Boring's retirement, he worked in partnership with Tilton as Tilton & Githens from 1917–1932.
+After Boring's retirement, he worked in partnership with Tilton as Tilton & Githens from 1917 to 1932.
 After Tilton's death in 1933, Githens worked in partnership with Francis Keally.

 Tilton's interest in library design and work on several Carnegie libraries led Githens to take an interest in them also.
 He soon became widely known and consulted for his knowledge of library architecture.
 In 1925 he won an American Institute of Architects prize for his design of the interior of the Wilmington Public Library in Delaware.

 Githens authored a section on library architecture for Collier's Encyclopedia and a 1940 article on library design for the Bulletin of the American Library Association.
 He also co-authored The American Public Library Building in 1941 with Dr. J. L. Wheeler, librarian of the Enoch Pratt Library in Baltimore.
 Mary A. Brown, director of the Mount Vernon Public Library, said of the book: "This book was then and remains in its later edition, the major textbook for library administration, which is used in library schools all over the country."
 The book was published for the Carnegie Foundation.

 Githens taught architecture for a time at Columbia University, and was the visiting critic of design at Princeton University Graduate School of Architecture.
 He was also a Fellow Emeritus of the American Institute of Architects.
 He continued designing into his eighties.